ese-erigha/airline-rag-chatbot/README.md

 # airline-rag-chatbot
-A RAG powered chatbot for airline custimer support
+A RAG powered chatbot for airline customer support